Sustainable Forestry Initiative: Third-party reviews

 The United Nations Economic Commission for Europe/Food and Agriculture Organization, in its 2009–2010 Forest products Annual Review, says: "Over the years, many of the issues that previously divided the (certification) systems have become much less distinct.
 The largest certification systems now generally have the same structural programmatic requirements."

 Dovetail Partners Inc., in its 2010 Forest Certification: A Status Report, states: "the previous differences between forest certification programs are much less distinct ... each program generally has the same structural programmatic requirements, although the required content and level of detail provided by each may vary considerably."

 SFI is considered less stringent by some people than the Forest Stewardship Council (FSC).
 For example, SFI allows more tree farming and does not require conservation plans or consultation with local and indigenous stakeholders (except for public lands).

 SFI was less highly rated than FSC for example by Consumer Reports “Greener Choices”, and Green America.
 Others rate SFI/PEFC and FSC equally: TerraChoice (part of Underwriters Laboratories Global Network) in its 2010 Sins of Greenwashing report, like its 2009 one, counts the SFI/PEFC and FSC in its second-tier list of "legitimate" environmental standards and certifications.; as does Environment Canada's EcoLogo.

 A National Association of State Foresters forest certification policy statement passed by resolution in 2008 states: "While in different manners, the ATFS (American Tree Farm System), FSC (Forest Stewardship Council), and SFI systems include the fundamental elements of credibility and make positive contributions to forest sustainability.
 No certification program can credibly claim to be ‘best’, and no certification program that promotes itself as the only certification option can maintain credibility."

+In 2005, the Programme for the Endorsement of Forest Certification endorsed the SFI certification system.